awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.QueryScanExample.md

 # Example: Query and Scan<a name="DynamoDBMapper.QueryScanExample"></a>

 The Java example in this section defines the following classes and maps them to the tables in Amazon DynamoDB\.
-For more information about creating sample tables, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+For more information about creating sample tables, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.
 + The `Book` class maps to `ProductCatalog` table
 + The `Forum`, `Thread`, and `Reply` classes map to tables of the same name\.